In this Article

 It is well known that tobacco and alcohol need to be completely avoided during pregnancy.
-In fact, avoiding these drugs is recommended even when trying for conception!
-These drugs can severely retard the development of your foetus.
+In fact, avoiding these drugs is recommended even when trying to conceive!
+These drugs can severely affect the development of your foetus.

-- If there are regular medications that you take, it is of the utmost importance that you consult with your doctor on their use during pregnancy.
+- If you take any regular medication, it is of utmost importance that you consult your doctor on their use during pregnancy.

-- Craving for greasy fast food is normal during pregnancy and otherwise.
-Only indulge these cravings once or twice a week and try to keep it down to small portions.
+- Craving greasy fast food is normal during pregnancy and otherwise.
+Only indulge these cravings once or twice a week and try to keep it to small portions.

 - Satisfying a craving is hard work.
-After finishing a small portion of fast food or other oil and grease heavy food, do not refill your plate immediately.
-Sitting down and waiting for 4 minutes or more can curb your desire to get a refill, as it takes some time for your stomach to signal to your brain that it is full and doesn’t need refreshment.
+After finishing a small portion of fast food or other kinds of heavy food, do not refill your plate immediately.
+Sitting down and waiting for a few minutes can curb your desire to get a refill as it takes some time for your stomach to signal to your brain that it is full and doesn’t need refreshment.